z3h4/useful-commands/RoR/Rails/Models/associations.md

         - When we execute `@user.todos.create` then the `@todo` record will have its user_id value as the guid value of `@user`.

+  10. `touch`

+      - If you set the `:touch` option to true, then the `updated_at` or `updated_on` timestamp on the associated object will be set to the current time whenever this object is saved or destroyed:

+            class Book < ApplicationRecord
+              belongs_to :author, touch: true
+            end

+            class Author < ApplicationRecord
+              has_many :books
+            end

+      - In this case, saving or destroying a book will update the timestamp on the associated author.
+You can also specify a particular timestamp attribute to be updated with the current time in addition to the `updated_at/on` attribute.:

+            class Book < ApplicationRecord
+              belongs_to :author, touch: :books_updated_at
+            end

+      - With touching no validation is performed and only the `after_touch`, `after_commit` and `after_rollback` callbacks are executed.

+  11. `optional`

+      - If you set the `:optional` option to `true`, then the presence of the associated object won't be validated.
+By default, this option is set to `false`.

 ### Scopes

 - We can pass a second argument `scope` as a callable (i.e. proc or lambda) to retrieve a specific record or customize the generated query when you access the associated object.